-To make any fruit purée: Put one cup of the berries (of your choice) in a saucepan with couple of tablespoons of sugar and heat very gently, stirring with a wooden spoon from time to time.
+To make any fruit purée: Put one cup of the berries (of your choice) in a saucepan with a couple of tablespoons of sugar and heat very gently, stirring with a wooden spoon from time to time.
 When the mixture comes to a simmer, cook gently for another 5 minutes.
 Transfer to a blender or a food processor and whiz to a puree, then strain through a cheesecloth-lined strainer into a bowl.
-You will have extra purée, don't worry, use for your morning pancakes or ice cream topping-))
+You will have extra purée, don’t worry, use for your morning pancakes or ice cream toppings))

 - 1/2 cup water

 - 3 Tbsp. gelatin (3 packets) I used Great Lakes Unflavored Beef Gelatin